GozdeCet/cmpe561/README.md

 This project trains a HMM POS Tagger by evaluating the transition and emission probabilities according to a training file and tags a test file by using these probabilities.
-It also evaluate the performance of the tagger.
+It also evaluates the performance of the tagger.

 To train the tagger, run the code as :

     python train_hmm_tagger.py training_file.txt --cpostag

-this command train the tagger by using cpostag.
+This command takes the training file as an argument and trains the tagger by using cpostag.

 To train the tagger by using postag, please run the code :

     python train_hmm_tagger.py training_file.txt --postag

+This command takes the training file as an argument and trains the tagger by using postag.

 After the training, the code evaluates a 'args.txt' file (to remember the user's preference of cpostag/postag), so for the next steps, please be sure that this text file and the next codes are in the same directory.